defund12/defund12.org/TEAMS.md

 ## 2. Triage Team

 A person on the triage team is the first to review newly created issues.
-Look over all issues that have the tag `[new-request]`
+Look over all issues that have the tag <kbd>new-request</kbd>

 ### Responsibilities